Jenny Meadows: 2014–2015

 Meadows returned to competition at the start of 2014, running the indoor season and then taking part in her first outdoor season since 2011.
 She steadily improved performances and on 16 June her place in the England Team for the XX Commonwealth Games in Glasgow was announced.
 At the British National Championships in June, she secured a bronze.
-Jenny finished in sixth place at the Commonwealth Games.
+She finished in sixth place at the Commonwealth Games.

 She had the best indoor 800 m mark of the 2014/15 season in the world.
 She was a favourite for the title at the European Indoor Championships in Prague but days before the event contracted a heavy cold/flu and was not at her best.
 She ran the heats and semi-final but was not well enough to contest the final.
 Meadows described this as a real low of her career after battling back from injury and drugs cheats for a cold/flu to take away her victory this time.
 She competed throughout the rest of 2015 but was very disheartened by what she had faced the past few years.
 She was eliminated in the semi-finals at the World Championships Beijing 2015.